-As the #1 clinical program in the nation, and a pioneer in clinical education, CUNY Law leads legal education in experiential, immersive learning focused on building professional experience, hard skills, and serving real human needs.
+As a top three program and pioneer in clinical education, CUNY Law leads legal education in experiential, immersive learning focused on building professional experience, hard skills, and serving real human needs.

-Every student participates in our clinical education, which is considered the capstone of your public interest lawyering education built on our unique experiential, hands-on learning for advocates.
+Every student experiences our clinical program, which is considered the capstone of the public interest lawyering education built on our unique and immersive approach to training.
 Our faculty are leading experts, advocates, organizers, and trailblazers in the social justice lawyering field; our community partners and clients help us create transformative justice.
 Get to know our clinical offerings and the impact they generate.

 Clinical Offerings